 The 12 enemies of adaptability

 In “ the 12 enemies of adaptability” series different angles that influence adaptability within organisations are discussed.
-All articles have this theme but can also be read on their own.
+All articles have this theme but can be read on their own.

 One of the main reason for organisations to start a transformation is to (re)structure the organisation in order to improve their ability to respond to a fast changing environment.

 Only, to be a smooth adaptable organisation in the world around you, first you’ll have to make sure you have an internal environment that is supporting this objective.
 In this series of articles I will describe 12 enemies of internal adaptability.
 Kill these inside enemies and you will smoothen the way to reach your objective towards the external adaptability as an organization.

 Enemy number 9.
 Lack of diversity